 As of June 21, the 2020 NDAA is on the House calendar for a vote.
 In the wild west that is D.C. politics it is very likely that the current version will not be identical to the version the President signs.
 We will keep you updated of any major changes along the way.

 Regardless of your thoughts on this current bill, remember that our democracy affords us the right to make our voices heard.
-If you have thoughts or concerns about this bill we encourage you to reach out to your local Representative or Senator and let them hear you.
+If you have thoughts or concerns about this bill we encourage you to reach out to your local Representative or Senator.

 Questions about this post?
 Or need help with a government contracting legal issue?
 Email us or give us a call at 785-200-8919.